 Her research focuses on identifying diet, lifestyle, and environmental factors that are related to cancer risk and survival, and her work on diet, obesity and physical activity (h-index 71) made a significant contribution to the WCRF’s Third Expert Report and Cancer Prevention Recommendations.

 Her recent work includes the effects of eating time, temporal dietary patterns, and circadian rhythm-disrupting lifestyle on cancer and chronic diseases.

 Another area of her research interest is nutritional epidemiology methods development, including measurement error corrections in diet-disease associations, biomarkers of dietary intakes, and temporal dietary patterns.

-Professor Michael Leitzmann, Regensburg University, Germany
+Prof Michael Leitzmann, Regensburg University, Germany

 Michael Leitzmann is chair of the Department of Epidemiology and Preventive Medicine at the University of Regensburg, Germany.
 He holds an MD from the University of Berlin, and a MPH in quantitative methods and a doctorate in public health from Harvard University.

 His main research interests involve the independent and joint relations of physical activity, body size, and diet to the development and prognosis of chronic disease, particularly cancer.
 This includes methodological research on the assessment of physical activity and its individual components in large-scale epidemiologic studies and clarification of biologic mechanisms linking the adverse effects of physical inactivity and adiposity to cancer risk and prognosis.